denten-books/plain-text/03-intro.md

 floating gate, and on towards the reader and the community.
 It is but one of many possible passes through a cavernous black box.

+The **first chapter** begins with a question.
+What does it mean to turn a page, I ask, when neither pages nor the action of turning them correspond to the implied analogy?
+A close reading of the metaphor leads to an intellectual history of human-computer interaction.
+It progresses from "conversational programming" to "direct manipulation" schools, the latter shaped by theories from cognitive linguistics and immersive theater.
+The logic of "directness" culminates in the rapidly developing field of brain--computer interfaces.
+The chapter concludes with a moment of speculative formalism, in which I consider the possibility of affective literature, of the kind that eschews language and representation.

-At the core of the book's **first chapter** lies the notion of a modernist literary device, understood both as literary technique and thought experiment about intelligent machines, directly connected to the birth of modern computing.
+At the core of the book's **second chapter** lies the notion of a modernist literary device, understood both as literary technique and thought experiment about intelligent machines, directly connected to the birth of modern computing.
 A section on literary technique in the work of Percy Lubbock,